 Clergy Minimum Supply Compensation Rates are intended to apply to occasional instances - as when parish clergy may be away on vacation or study leave - or short-term intervals when there is a vacancy in a parish.
-"Supply Rates" are intended to apply to liturgical leadership and preaching at Sunday or designated Weekday services only, and do not include additional ongoing pastoral or administrative duties.
-If a Supply position is expected to extend beyond a single three-month period or to involve duties beyond liturgical leadership and preaching, the position should be redefined as Part-Time, with Compensation Guidelines as indicated above.
+"Supply Rates" are intended to apply to liturgical leadership and preaching at Sunday or designated Weekday services only, and do not include additional on-going pastoral or administrative duties.

-- 1. One Sunday Service, with Sermon \$150 - 2.
-Two Sunday Services, with Sermon \$175
+If a Supply position is expected to extend beyond a single three-month period or to involve duties beyond liturgical leadership and preaching, the position shall be redefined as Long-Term Supply, following further guidance explained for Clergy in Settled Appointments, Part-time on page 15.

-An additional \$50 is to be paid for each additional service on the same weekend. - 3.
+- 1. One Sunday Service, with Sermon \$150 on short-term basis; \$200 on long-term basis - 2.
+Two Sunday Services, with Sermon \$175 on short-term basis; \$225 on long-term basis An additional \$50 is to be paid for each additional service on the same weekend. - 3.
 Midweek Service, with Informal Homily \$ 60